@AL21

 Completed: Sept 2024

-Skills: Project Management, Research, Design, User Tests, Prototyping
+Skills: Project Management, UX Research, Interaction Design, Usability Testing, Prototyping, Front-End Implementation

 Challenge